 What constitutes a healthy diet varies for everyone, but for many the first step in eating healthier is incorporating more fruits, veggies, and whole grains into their daily meals.
 That doesn’t necessarily mean going vegetarian or vegan, although you certainly can if you want to!
 Whether you call it the Mediterranean Diet, Plant-Based Diet, or just Eating More Plants (TM), increasing the number of fruits, vegetables, legumes, and whole grains like rice, farro, etc. into your diet will mean you’ll get more fiber, vitamins, and minerals than you would eating processed foods, which usually contain refined sugars and saturated fats.

 But how to get started eating more plants?
 If the only experience you have cooking vegetables is sticking a bag of frozen peas in the microwave, that’s going to get old pretty fast.
-Fortunately I have some excellent cookbook recommendations to help you incorporate more veg into your diet, and some nonfiction books about food to get you motivated to do it!
+Fortunately I have some recommendations for the best plant-based diet books and cookbooks to help you incorporate more veg into your diet, and some nonfiction books about food to get you motivated to do it!

 Pollan’s catchphrase, “Eat food, not too much, mostly plants,” was what got me on this crazy plant-eating journey to begin with.
 The genius of this book is that the premise is seemingly simple: Pollan follows four meals from the origins of the ingredients to a dinner plate.
 Along the way he reveals how our food is made and how what we eat is intertwined with our culture, environment, politics, and economy.